smashingtags/homelabarr-containers/scripts/cleanup-verification.md

 - ubuntu (if it's the old HomelabARR one)

 ### Also delete:
-- homelabarr-dockupdate (renamed to homelabarr-hlupdater)
+- homelabarr-hlupdater (renamed back to homelabarr-dockupdate)

 ### For homelabarr-* packages, only delete:
 - SHA-based tags (v-xxxxxxx format)